Jowl Treatments

 Non-surgical management of jowl formation and jawline definition loss

-Jowls develop as facial fat descends, skin laxity increases and the jawline loses its defined contour.
+Jowls are the soft-tissue sagging along the lower face and jawline caused by descent of facial fat compartments, skin laxity and loss of bony support.
 The result is a heaviness or sagging along the lower face that can significantly age the appearance.
 Non-surgical treatment aims to restore jawline definition through a combination of skin tightening, volume replacement and collagen stimulation.
-Doctor-led assessment determines which mechanisms are dominant and the most effective treatment sequence.
+Clinical assessment determines which mechanisms are dominant and the most suitable treatment sequence; outcomes vary.

 Aetiology & Contributing Factors